13.4 Adapting Your Presentation to Teach

 4. Speak with Concern for Clarity

 Not everyone speaks English as their first language, and even among English speakers, there is a wide discrepancy in speaking style and language use.
-When you choose your language, consider challenging terms define them accordingly.
+When you choose your language, consider challenging terms and define them accordingly.
 As your rate of speech picks up, you may tend to slur words together and drop or de-emphasize consonants, especially at the ends of words.
 Doing this will make your speech harder to understand and will discourage listening.

 5. Use Restatement and Repetition